 The Center for the Humanities organizes and funds programs and educational opportunities focusing on the humanities for the Hood community.
 Students are offered the opportunity to enhance course study with free admission to cultural performances and activities.
 The Janice E. Cole Writing Prize is awarded annually by the Center to the best essay on a subject in the humanities.
 Humanities faculty coordinate interdisciplinary studies among the humanities disciplines.

-The Shirley Conner Hardinge Center for Global Studies enhances the teaching, learning, and research of global issues at Hood College.
+The Shirley Conner Hardinge Center for Global and International Studies enhances the teaching, learning, and research of global issues at Hood College.
 The Center develops innovative ways to educate students in a world where a global perspective and cross cultural understanding are essential to effective leadership within all disciplines.
 The center funds scholarships for students studying abroad; provides funding for students and faculty engaged in international/global research; supports the development of short-term international programs; funds a yearly international visiting scholar, and funds awards recognizing outstanding contributions to global studies.
 In addition, the Center supports curricular and co-curricular programming and initiatives in various majors and minors broadly related to Global and International Studies.

 The Tidball Center for the Study of Educational Environments is housed in Alumnae Hall, contains materials accumulated by former trustee Dr. M. Elizabeth Tidball during 25 years of research on collegiate learning environments.
 These include books, commissioned databases, educational journals and speeches.
 Since 1992, Dr. Charles S. Tidball has become a colleague in research on the baccalaureate origins of accomplished graduates.
 In addition, the Small College Database he has developed is an online resource of the Center.

-Among Hood College’s highest priorities is helping its students prepare to functioning productively in a knowledge-based society.
+Among Hood College’s highest priorities is helping its students prepare to function productively in a knowledge-based society.
 With this goal in mind, the College has advanced the role of technology from being one of purely administrative support to one of core importance, both academically and administratively.
-Hood’s successful iPad pilot that now provides an iPad to all undergraduate students is just one example of this support.
-Every student gets high-speed Internet service, state-of-the-art email functionality, and over 25 GB of file storage without a technology fee.
-The school enjoys an Internet connection capable of delivering 400 Mb/s in data volume as well as a wireless network supported by access points throughout the campus.
+Hood’s successful iPad program that provides an iPad to all undergraduate students is just one example of this support.
+Every student gets high-speed Internet service, state-of-the-art email functionality, and 1 TeraByte of file storage without a technology fee.
+The school enjoys an Internet connection capable of delivering over 1 Gigabit per second of data and entertainment and a wireless network supported by access points throughout the campus.

 In 2012 Hood College implemented a Virtual Computer Lab (VCL) to complement existing College labs.
 The Hood VCL allows all students to access the most widely used software applications from anywhere, on a 24/7 basis.